History & Social Science Courses

 The primary goals of this course are to foster a global view of the modern world, to examine the relationship between current issues and crises and their historical, geographic, political, economic, and cultural context and to provide extensive practice in the development of participation skills, critical thinking skills, and basic study skills.

-* For more specific course details, please refer to the 2023-24 CUHSD Course Catalog.
-Should you require additional information, please speak with your teacher or your Guidance Counselor.
+* For more specific course details, please refer to the 2025-26 CUHSD Course Catalog.
+Should you require additional information, please speak with your teacher or your School Counselor.